 It can also help you convert some of those “Potentials” to “True Evaluators” (see tip #2).

-To get started with using live chat to increase free trial signups, check out this list of the best live chat software from WPBeginner, including many cross-platform options, so you’re not limited to using them on WordPress sites.
+To get started with using live chat to increase free trial signups, check out this list of the best live chat plugins and software, including many cross-platform options, so you’re not limited to using them on WordPress sites.

 10. Attract Signups with Email Marketing